Bells, Jackson, and Milan, TN

 Dental Implants vs. Dentures

-Many patients ask about the benefits and drawbacks of implants compared to dentures.
+Many patients ask about the benefits of dental implants and drawbacks, compared to complete and partial dentures.
 Each has a set of considerations for patients, and whether implants or dentures are right for you is ultimately your decision.

 Dentures are generally more affordable.
 Patients with many missing teeth may opt for dentures to cover the whole mouth instead of needing potentially a number of individual implants.
 Some appreciate the option to easily remove their dentures whenever they need to.